Skip to the main content

 • Minimum Education 5 years post-secondary

 Homeopaths come from a variety of backgrounds.
-A number of organizations offer related programs of study or certification programs leading to professional designations:
+Several organizations offer related programs of study or certification programs leading to professional designations:

 Prospective homeopaths are strongly advised to discuss their education options with practicing homeopaths before enrolling in an education program.